Pearly Whites

-What evidence does the far superior crafting of human teeth provide?
+What evidence does the far superior crafting of the human tooth provide?
 Does this not indicate intentional order and design?

-Some people have a superb set of teeth, as for example this young woman in the picture.
+Some people have a beautiful set of teeth, as for example this young woman pictured here.

 But how did the human body come to have this specific arrangement of ivories?